LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     [<span class="loop-bigger">:material-skip-forward:</span>](#make-up-a-password) To skip the detailed instructions, click on [Make up a Password](#make-up-a-password).

+!!! tips "Default Instruction"
+    The instructions configure for automatic update and automatic build.

+    Refer to [Modify Automatic Building](gh-update.md#modify-automatic-building) if you don't want to accept the default recommendation to automatically update and build.

 You must be logged into your *GitHub* account before starting this step.
 If you are continuing, you are already logged in.